domRiddle/ASF/Localization.md

 ---

-Since we're going to translate "introduction" word into "Wprowadzenie" for our Polish language, we'll need to correct this link since it'll stop functioning the moment we do this.
+Since we're going to translate "Introduction" word into "Wprowadzenie" for our Polish language, we'll need to correct this link since it'll stop functioning the moment we do this.

 ---